Graduate Admissions to the Faculty of Philosophy

 MSt in Philosophy and MLitt in Philosophy

-In addition to the BPhil, the MSts in Ancient Philosophy and Philosophy of Physics, and the DPhil, there are two other graduate degrees.
+In addition to the BPhil, the MSt in Ancient Philosophy, the MSt in Philosophy of Physics, and the DPhil, there are two other graduate degrees.
 The Master of Studies (MSt) in Philosophy is a one-year taught course, and the Master of Letters (MLitt) in Philosophy is a thesis-only degree of a standard more modest than the DPhil.
 The entry requirements for the MSt and MLitt (for transfer from PRS) are the same as for the BPhil and DPhil (for transfer from PRS) respectively.
 However, the Philosophy Graduate Studies Committee considers applications for the MSt or MLitt degrees only in exceptional circumstances and rarely admits students to these courses.
 Applications are considered on a case-by-case basis by the Philosophy Graduate Studies Committee.

-An Open Day for all applicants who are offered a place for October 2014 will be held in mid-March at the Philosophy Centre (Radcliffe Humanities, Radcliffe Observatory Quarter, Oxford OX2 6GG).
-Exact time and date will be notified nearer the time.
+An Open Day for all applicants who are offered a place for October 2017 will be held on Wednesday 15 March 2017 at the Philosophy Centre (Radcliffe Humanities, Radcliffe Observatory Quarter, Oxford OX2 6GG).

 Please visit our Graduate Funding webpage to identify various sources of funding for the Philosophy Faculty’s graduate programmes.

-If you have any queries regarding graduate courses or admissions in Philosophy, please contact:
+If you have any further questions regarding graduate courses or admissions in Philosophy, please contact:

 Academic Administrator for Graduate Studies